Skip to main content

 File Type Association

-Ensure .feature files are associated with Karate plugin in Settings → Editor → File Types.
+Ensure .feature files are associated with the Karate plugin in Settings → Editor → File Types.

 Resources